Stonewall Jackson: Marriages and family life

 While an instructor at VMI in 1853, Thomas Jackson married Elinor "Ellie" Junkin, whose father, George Junkin, was president of Washington College (later named Washington and Lee University) in Lexington.
 An addition was built onto the president's residence for the Jacksons, and when Robert E. Lee became president of Washington College he lived in the same home, now known as the Lee–Jackson House.
 Ellie gave birth to a stillborn son on October 22, 1854, experiencing a hemorrhage an hour later that proved fatal.

 After a tour of Europe, Jackson married again, in 1857.
 Mary Anna Morrison was from North Carolina, where her father was the first president of Davidson College.
 Her sister, Isabella Morrison, was married to Daniel Harvey Hill.
 Mary Anna had a daughter named Mary Graham on April 30, 1858, but the baby died less than a month later.
 Another daughter was born in 1862, shortly before her father's death.
 The Jacksons named her Julia Laura, after his mother and sister.

 Jackson purchased the only house he ever owned while in Lexington.
 Built in 1801, the brick town house at 8 East Washington Street was purchased by Jackson in 1859.
 He lived in it for two years before being called to serve in the Confederacy.
 Jackson never returned to his home.

 John Brown raid aftermath

-In November 1859, at the request of the governor of Virginia, Major William Gilham led a contingent of the VMI Cadet Corps to Charles Town to provide an additional military presence at the hanging of militant abolitionist John Brown on December 2, following his raid on the federal arsenal at Harpers Ferry on October 16.
+In November 1859, at the request of the governor of Virginia, Major William Gilham led a contingent of the VMI Cadet Corps to Charles Town to provide an additional military presence at the hanging of the militant abolitionist John Brown on December 2, following his raid on the federal arsenal at Harpers Ferry on October 16.
 Major Jackson was placed in command of the artillery, consisting of two howitzers manned by twenty-one cadets.